marick/mockery_extras/how_mockery_works.md

 ```

-That means that the default expected value for the `date_diff` field
+That means that the default expected value for a structure's `date_diff` field
 is the result of applying `Date.diff` to today's date and the value of
 the `:start` field.